Surgeon Cognitive Dashboard — Case Study

 Modeling.

 XGBoost (multi:softprob, 3 classes: Normal / High-Load / Lapse).
 Class imbalance handled via class weights (rare Lapse upweighted) and PR-AUC monitoring.
 Lapse probability is calibrated with Platt scaling (logistic on validation folds).
-We report ECE and Brier.
+I report ECE and Brier.

 Threshold policies (runtime).